California Progressives built a wall more effective than Trump’s

 President Donald Trump’s policies, like Donald Trump himself, enjoys very little support among California voters.
 When Trump campaigned in California during the primaries, it caused riots.
 During the general election, Trump lost California by nearly 4 million votes.
 California Progressives resist and detest everything Donald Trump proposes and stands for, particularly his immigration policies, which include proposals to deport

 undocumented workers illegal immigrants and build a wall to keep out future undocumented workers illegal immigrants.
+Contact the immigration attorney hollywood if you need any form of assistance if the immigration policy is affecting you or your loved ones.

 Surprisingly, California Progressives and Donald Trump both embrace exclusionary policies that prevent people from taking up residence in California.
 Whereas Trump’s policies are openly hostile to immigrants, particularly illegals, Trump’s proposal to build a wall to stop the flow of illegal immigrants is designed to favor American citizens.
 California Progressives’ policies discriminate against everyone, even California natives and the children of California Progressives.